Romanian cuisine: Description

-One of the most common meals is the mămăligă, the precursor of polenta, served on its own or as an accompaniment.
-Pork is the main meat used in Romanian cuisine, but also beef is consumed and a good lamb or fish dish is never to be refused.
+One of the most common meals is the mămăligă (polenta), served on its own or as an accompaniment.
+Pork is the main meat used in Romanian cuisine, but beef is also consumed, along with mutton and fish.

-Before Christmas, on December 20 (Ignat's Day or Ignatul in Romanian), a pig is traditionally sacrificed by every rural family.
+Before Christmas, on December 20 (Ignat's Day or Ignatul in Romanian), a pig is traditionally slaughtered by every rural family.
 A variety of foods for Christmas are prepared from the slaughtered pig, such as: